keepgoing1995/covid-policy-tracker/documentation/interpretation_guide.md

  - The provision of guidance and specific information campaign material for LTCFs for elderly people is coded as a 1.
 Public officials urging caution regarding the protection of elderly  people can also be coded here, for example on social media platforms- in the same way as the H1 indicator.
  - If the C6 indicator is 2 or a 3, this can count as a 2 or a 3 for H8, because as the elderly are a subset of the general population, orders for all to stay at home therefore require elderly people to stay at home.
  - If there are both policies recommending or requiring elderly people to stay at home, and also policies in place regarding Long Term Care Facilities , the most stringent policy is coded.
 While the priority is to record policies in LTCFs, if these are not in place, policies regarding stay at home requirements specifically for elderly people are equally valid.
- - If masks are required to be worn generally in the country/region/territory, including in elderly care homes, this does not warrant a 1 coding for H8.
+ - If masks are required to be worn generally in the country/region/territory, including in elderly care homes, this requires a 1 coding for H8.
 - *Some examples that could indicate a 1:*
   - In Santa Catarina, Brazil (SC), the state government issued a Decree recommending elderly people to stay home and only go outside for necessary activities
   - Sanitation, hygiene, and distancing recommendations are made for elderly care homes